learnwithjason/scenes/README.md

 ## Feedback

 Please file issues.
-Toast is still in early development.
+Toast is still in early development (there is no documentation yet).
 There is no official plugins API, no baked-in data fetching (ex: like Gatsby has it's GraphQL layer).
 This repo works and will be kept updated with new features and bug fixes.
 If there's functionality you want to see, [file a feature request](https://github.com/ChristopherBiscardi/new-toast-site/issues/new)